Postgraduate Masters-Level Diploma in Spine Surgery

 Tuition language: English

 Spine Surgery Diploma Course Structure: 180 online Spine Lectures in 9 Modules.
-There are 9 Module examinations, 8 Live Tutorial Events, 16 Anatomy and Surgical Access Films, 4200 downloadable references included and a Surgical Skills Assessment
+There are 9 Module examinations, 8 Live Tutorial Events, 16 Anatomy and Surgical Access Films, up to 4200 downloadable references and a Surgical Skills Assessment

 Study Commitment: 7-9 Hours of study per week